hchen313/SchoolMax/README.md

   * -check -> to check the term and overall grade of your class of choice by using the course number (provided by "-list" command)
       * Format: -check courseNumber
       * Example: -check 123141-3
-  * info -> to see all the information given by the developer
+  * -info -> to see all the information given by the developer
+  * -NextYear -> to check your next year's schedule

   Disclaimer: